Photo by Brian Prose

 A dog owner's guide to hiking the Arc of Appalachia

 High Species Diversity.
-The young forest is a classic Appalachian assemblage of oaks (chestnut, white, black, red), hickories (pignut and shagbark), and red maple, interspersed with a diverse assortment of trees including blackgum, sourwood, sugar maple, yellow buckeye, and tulip.
+The young forest is recovering well from its previous harvest and boasts a classic Appalachian assemblage of oaks (chestnut, white, black, red), hickories (pignut and shagbark), and red maple, interspersed with a diverse assortment blackgum, sourwood, sugar maple, yellow buckeye, and yellow poplar.
 The fern abundance and diversity in the preserve is splendid.
-Notable botanicals include butternut trees, northern roseshell azalea, pink lady slipper, and cornel leaved aster.
+Notable botanicals include butternut trees, northern roseshell azalea, as well as pinkster flower, pink lady slipper, and cornel-leaved aster.
 Four state-listed species include feather-bell, Strenantheium gramineum; yellow crown-beard, Verbesina occidentalis; southern red oak, Quercus falcata; and small-flowered alum-root, Heuchera parviflora.

 Not always wilderness.
+The preserve is part of a larger Hanging Rock region that was once the nation’s leading producer of iron, charcoal, and clay bricks.
+Clay was mined for brick-making, while the trees were felled to create charcoal for the furnaces.
 Until the Civil War, the Hanging Rock region of Ohio was the nation’s leading producer of iron.
-An average of 400 acres of forest each year produced the necessary charcoal to keep just one furnace operating.
-When, in 1828, a smelting and iron furnace was built in the nearby village of Scioto Furnace, the 600 acre property would have been completely cleared of its timber, probably more than once.
-Over sixty furnaces were built in the Ohio Hanging Rock region, and, not surprisingly, forest and iron ore resources both were depleted before the end of the century.
-At that time in history, the iron industry transitioned from charcoal fuel to coal and moved to other locales.
-The great stone furnaces of the region flickered out, giving the forests a chance to partially recover, although heavy timbering for lumber continued in the area.
+An average of 400 acres of forest was cleared each year to provide enough charcoal to keep just one furnace operating.
+When, in 1828, a smelting and iron furnace was built in the nearby village of Scioto Furnace, the preserve’s woodlands would have been completely cleared of their timber many times over.
+Over sixty furnaces were in high production in the Ohio Hanging Rock region in the era’s heyday.
+Not surprisingly, forest and iron ore resources both were depleted before the end of the century, and the iron industry transitioned from charcoal to coal and moved to other locales in the East.
+The fires of the great stone furnaces of the region flickered out, giving the forests a chance to slightly recover, even though heavy timbering continued for the production of lumber.